Riven: Plot

 Rivens story continues where Myst and its companion novel, The Book of Atrus, left off.
 Atrus knows the ancient art of creating "linking books", specially written books that serve as portals to other worlds known as "Ages".
 Atrus needs the player's help to free his wife, Catherine, who is held hostage in her home Age of Riven, which is slowly collapsing.
-Her captor is Gehn, Atrus' manipulative father and self-declared ruler of Riven.
+Her captor is Gehn, Atrus's manipulative father and self-declared ruler of Riven.
 Thirty years earlier, Atrus and Catherine trapped Gehn on Riven by removing all of the linking books that led out of the Age.
 The final book they escaped from Riven with, leading to the Age of Myst, fell into the Star Fissure, a rift leading out of the damaged Age of Riven into a mysterious, space-like void.
 The linking book was not destroyed but was instead found by the player, leading to the events of Myst.
 Catherine was later tricked into returning to Riven by her sons, Sirrus and Achenar, whereupon she was taken hostage by Gehn.

 At the beginning of Riven, Atrus equips the player with a trap book—a snare that functions as a one-man prison, yet looks identical to a linking book—and his personal diary summarizing the events leading to the present situation.
 Atrus cannot explain in depth as he is engaged in rewriting the descriptive book of Riven, in an attempt to slow its deterioration.
 The player must enter Riven with no way of leaving, as Atrus cannot risk sending a real linking book to Riven until Gehn is safely imprisoned, lest he use it to escape.
 With the instructions of trapping Gehn, freeing Catherine, and signaling Atrus, the player links to Riven.

 Once there, the player travels across the islands of Riven, encountering Catherine, Gehn, and the Moeity, rebels fighting against Gehn's rule.
 Because of the decay of Riven's structure, the only way to clearly signal Atrus is to further destabilize the Age—accomplished by reopening the Star Fissure, which Gehn had closed.
 When it is opened, Atrus links to Riven to investigate, and meets the player at the brink of the fissure.
 Depending on the player's actions, the ending to Riven varies.
 In the best (and canonical) ending, the player tricks Gehn into the prison book and releases Catherine, who helps the Rivenese people evacuate to another Age.
 Atrus and Catherine thank the player before linking back to Myst.
 The player then falls into the Star Fissure to be taken back to their world.
 The worst ending involves signaling Atrus without either capturing Gehn or releasing Catherine, which allows Gehn to kill Atrus and the player, then take Atrus's linking book to Myst, leaving the Rivenese people to die in the rapidly collapsing Age as he escapes.
 Other endings include capturing Gehn without saving Catherine, being trapped in the prison book, or being killed by Gehn after angering him.